Inference in balanced community modulated recursive trees

-where the expectation is over $\cT\sim P_q$.
+where the expectation is over $\cT\sim P_q$, and the $2^n$ in the denominator is the number of all possible colorings.
 Next, note that for any coloring $\sigma$, the random variable $M_\cT^\sigma$ is stochastically dominated by a sum of $2(n-1)$ independent Bernoulli random variables with parameter $1-q$.
 Indeed, the probability for each new node to attach to a node that has the same color in $\sigma$ is always less than $1-q$ (if $\sigma$ corresponds to the true coloring, then there is equality).
 Hence, for all $\sigma\in\cC$, we have

 For $q=\frac{1-\varepsilon_n}{2}$ with $\varepsilon_n\in (0,1)$, we obtain

 which tends to $1$ as soon as $\varepsilon_n\ll n^{-1/2}$, establishing Theorem~\ref{thm:testing-labelled-BCMRT}, $(ii)$. \end{proof}